mizuki-nana/coreVM/README.md

   * array
   * map

+The purpose of the native types system is to provide a set of interfaces for languages to deal with arithmetic, logical, bitwise, and complex operations on the most commonly used types without having to implement their own.

 All these types are abstractly defined as a "native type handle" internally, which is essentially a handle that points to an entity that is of one of these 14 types.
-All the arithmetic, logical and bitwise operations that are found in other programming languages can be performed on native type handles, plus even complex operations on the string, array and map types.
+Types can be converted from one to another, where appropriate.

 ### Object Management
 Another component that directly relates to the memory management layer is the object heap, which allocates memory from it to store objects.
 Objects in coreVM are referred as "dynamic objects", which means that their properties can be dynamically changed during execution.
+This provides the flexibility for language developers to incorporate their custom object abstractions and meta-programming features.

 Each object has a unique identifier upon creation, and it's used by the object heap to manage all the objects, which is essentially a map of object IDs to